gmsshadow/PD6/README.md

 2. Place the `pd6` folder inside your Foundry `Data/systems/` directory.
 3. Restart Foundry VTT.

+### Compendium Setup

+After installing, create a **Script Macro** in Foundry and paste the contents of `macros/populate-compendiums.js`.
+Run it once as GM to populate all compendium packs with rulebook content.
+The macro skips existing items, so it's safe to re-run.

 ## Core Dice Mechanics

 PD6 uses pools of d6s with three dice colours, each with a different success threshold: